Resources to Help Children and Families Process Mass Violence

 - Gun Safety

-According to Sesame Street in Communities, the term “community violence” is used to describe public violence.
+According to Sesame Workshop, the term “community violence” is used to describe public violence.
 It may refer to school shootings and acts of terrorism, but it also refers to violence that happens in one’s neighborhood.
-Parents, caregivers, and providers can use Sesame Street’s Community & Gun Violence resources and activities to help little ones understand and cope with the effects of violence.
-The Resources for Providers printable is an excellent quick guide to have on hand and to share with colleagues.
+Parents, caregivers, and providers can use Sesame Workshop’s Community Violence resources and activities to help little ones understand and cope with the effects of violence.
+The Violence Resources for Providers printable is an excellent quick guide to have on hand and to share with colleagues.

 ZERO TO THREE